bretsw/bretsw.github.io/content/cv.md

 Greenhalgh, S. P., Staudt Willet, K. B., & Koehler, M. J. (2019).
 Approaches to Mormon identity and practice in the #ldsconf Twitter hashtag. *Journal of Media and Religion, 18*(4), 122-133. doi:[10.1080/15348423.2019.1696121](https://doi.org/10.1080/15348423.2019.1696121)

 Krutka, D. G., Heath, M. K., & Staudt Willet, K. B. (2019).
-Foregrounding technoethics: Toward critical perspectives in technology and teacher education. *Journal of Technology and Teacher Education, 27*(4), 555-574.
-Retrieved from http://learntechlib.org/p/208235/
+Foregrounding technoethics: Toward critical perspectives in technology and teacher education. *Journal of Technology and Teacher Education, 27*(4), 555-574. http://learntechlib.org/p/208235/

 Greenhow, C., Galvin, S. M., & Staudt Willet, K. B. (2019).
 What should be the role of social media in education? *Policy Insights from the Behavioral and Brain Sciences, 6*(2), 178-185. doi:[10.1177/2372732219865290](https://doi.org/10.1177/2372732219865290)